pthom/fiatlight/src/python/fiatlight/fiat_kits/fiat_implot/fiat_implot.md

 ```

-Custom attributes available for SimplePlotGui
+Fiat attributes available for SimplePlotGui
 ---------------------------------------------

 **Here is a list of all the type handled by SimplePlotGui:**